 Engineering: The Applicant has submitted a proposed utility, grading and drainage plan, stamped by a registered PE in Massachusetts.
-A drainage report will be required that demonstrates compliance with the City's stormwater policy before a building permit is issued.
+Engineering is requesting the following information but finds it acceptable to move forward with the application and obtain these pieces of information before a building permit is issued.